edumoran/TriviaGame/README.md

 ![alt text](https://raw.githubusercontent.com/edumoran/TriviaGAme/master/assets/images/guess-the-movie.png)

 # Trivia Game
-This is a movie trivia where I used JavaScript for the logic and jQuery to manipulate HTML.
+This is a short movie trivia I did.
+I used JavaScript for the logic and jQuery to manipulate HTML.

 ## How this works
 * The game starts with a welcome screen with a short intro and displaying the instructions.